-When I work with clients going through divorce cases I find that reimbursement claims are the most difficult to describe.
-When something is difficult for an attorney to describe to a client then you can bet that it is difficult for you as the client to understand.
-When you don't understand something then you feel uncomfortable pursuing it as a part of your case.
-On top of that, reimbursement claims are difficult for attorneys to prove in court.
+When I work with clients going through divorce cases, reimbursement claims are the most difficult to describe.
+When something is difficult for an attorney to explain to a client, you can bet that it is difficult for you to understand.
+When you don't understand something, you feel uncomfortable pursuing it as a part of your case.
+On top of that, reimbursement claims are problematic for attorneys to prove in court.
 The main concern would be how to attach a specific and provable value of a reimbursement claim to a judge.
 The result is that you may miss out on an opportunity that you otherwise should have been able to take advantage of.

-Reimbursement claims are based on equity, fairness and generally doing what is right under the circumstances of your case.
-The judge can decide whether or not to grant a reimbursement claim and how to decide what the value of that reimbursement claim will be.
+Reimbursement claims are based on equity, fairness, and generally doing what is right under the circumstances of your case.
+The judge can decide whether or not to grant a reimbursement claim and determine the value of that reimbursement claim.
 The degree to which you must provide evidence to the judge to prove a reimbursement claim is also unclear.
 You should be able to tell from all of this that there is quite a bit standing between you and a successfully argued reimbursement claim in your Texas divorce case.

 As a result, we don't see reimbursement claims in most divorce cases.
-They may be discussed during the planning stages of a divorce with your attorney, but the chances of a reimbursement claim-making its way into your petition or counter-petition are quite low.
-Even when they do make their way into a divorce reimbursement claims are typically not among the top five issues that are being argued about.
+They may be discussed during the planning stages of a divorce with your attorney, but the chances of a reimbursement claim-making its way into your petition or counter-petition are pretty low.
+Even when they make their way into a divorce, reimbursement claims are typically not among the top five issues being argued about.

 The basics of a reimbursement claim

 You and your spouse will own a community estate during your marriage.
-There is a presumption under the law that all property that you acquire during your marriage is community property.
+There is a presumption under the law that all property you acquire during your marriage is community property.
 This covers income, real estate, personal property, and retirement savings.
 There are exceptions to this rule, however.
-If you have a marital or premarital property agreement then those agreements may alter this general rule.
-Also, if you acquire property during your marriage by gift or will then those pieces of property will be considered to be the separate property of the spouse who acquired them.
+If you have a marital or premarital property agreement, then those agreements may alter this general rule.
+Also, if you acquire property during your marriage by gift or will, those pieces of property will be considered the separate property of the spouse who received them.

 Let's explain this concept a little further using an example.
-Suppose that your wife owned a home before you getting married.
-That home is the separate property of your husband even if your income was utilized to contribute to various home improvements made on the property during your marriage.
+Suppose that your wife owned a home before you got married.
+That home would be your husband's separate property even if your income were utilized to contribute to various home improvements made on the property during your marriage.

-What a reimbursement claim allows you to do is to “put back" community funds that were used to improve the separate property of your husband.
+A reimbursement claim allows you to "put back" community funds that were used to improve the separate property of your husband.
 That house will always remain the separate property of your spouse no matter what else happens in your divorce.
-Thus, the only way that you can recover the money spent improving that house would be to pursue a reimbursement claim.
-You would argue that community funds went to improve a separate property item and that the community estate is entitled to reimbursement of that expenditure.
+Thus, the only way to recover the money spent improving that house would be to pursue a reimbursement claim.
+You would argue that community funds improved a separate property item and that the community estate is entitled to reimbursement of that expenditure.

-A frustrating part of this discussion is that judges hold a great deal of power when it comes to being able to manage a reimbursement claim.
-Since the family code doesn't specify the grounds on which a reimbursement claim can be paid in a divorce, judges rely on equity to either allow a reimbursement claim to sink or swim.
-As we touched on at the outset of today's blog post, equity just means fairness.
-Would it be fair to you and your spouse to allow the claim to proceed or to throw it out of consideration for the divorce?
+A frustrating part of this discussion is that judges hold a great deal of power when it comes to managing a reimbursement claim.
+Since the family code doesn't specify the grounds on which a reimbursement claim can be paid in a divorce, judges rely on equity to allow a reimbursement claim to sink or swim.
+As we touched on at the outset of today's blog post, equity means fairness.
+Would it be fair to you and your spouse to allow the claim to proceed or throw it out of consideration for the divorce?

 How can a judge react to a reimbursement claim made in a Texas divorce?

 A judge has the final say so in deciding whether to allow a claim for reimbursement to proceed.
 Therefore, whether or not any money is awarded for a claim is also up to the judge.
-If your judge gives the green light to either you or your spouse to pursue a reimbursement claim then there are a range of options for him or her to pursue.
+If your judge gives the green light to either you or your spouse to pursue a reimbursement claim, then there are a range of options for them to follow.

 The reimbursement claim can be divided up when the community estate is divided.
-If your community estate is determined to have a good reimbursement claim against the separate estate of your spouse (as we saw in the example above about your husband's separate property home) then the value of the claim can be divided up between you and your spouse.
-If the community estate is to be reimbursed $50,000 then $25,000 could be sent to you and your spouse as a result.
+Suppose your community estate is determined to have a good reimbursement claim against your spouse's separate estate (as we saw in the example above about your husband's separate property home).
+In that case, the value of the claim can be divided up between you and your spouse.
+If the community estate is to be reimbursed $50,000, then $25,000 could be sent to you and your spouse as a result.

-Another option that appeals to a lot of people going through a divorce is to not worry about a money judgment or in involving the community/separate estates, but rather to award you a piece of property that is equal to the reimbursement claim value.
-For instance, if your spouse owns shares of stock or mutual funds that equal the reimbursement claim you could be awarded these instead of the other options previously discussed.
+Another option that appeals to many people going through a divorce is to not worry about a money judgment or involving the community/separate estates, but instead to award you a piece of property that is equal to the reimbursement claim value.
+For instance, if your spouse owns shares of stock or mutual funds that equal the reimbursement claim, you could be awarded these instead of the other options previously discussed.

 Let's put the shoe on the other foot, now.
 Suppose that instead of attempting to argue for a reimbursement claim in your Texas divorce, you are now trying to argue against your spouse's reimbursement claim.
 What are the defenses, if any, to a reimbursement claim?

-The best way, in my opinion, to mount a successful defense to a reimbursement claim is to simply remember that your opposing party has the burden to prove their case.
-True, this is not a defense in the legal sense but it is effective in many cases.
-Evidence must be located that can prove their claim and that evidence must also be admissible in a court of law.
-If the improvements made on your separate property home occurred 20 years ago, your spouse may find it difficult to be able to prove that the funds used to do those improvements were community property.
-Furthermore, attaching a value that is provable with evidence can be just as difficult.
+The best way, in my opinion, to mount a successful defense to a reimbursement claim is to remember that your opposing party has the burden to prove their case.
+True, this is not a defense in the legal sense, but it is effective in many cases.
+Evidence must be located that can prove their claim, and that evidence must also be admissible in a court of law.
+If the improvements made on your separate property home occurred 20 years ago, your spouse might find it challenging to be able to prove that the funds used to make those improvements were community property.
+Furthermore, attaching a value that is provable with evidence can be just as tricky.

-Otherwise, if you are looking for an actual, legally based defense to a reimbursement claim you will find that they are few and far between.
+Otherwise, if you are looking for a solid, legally based defense to a reimbursement claim, you will find that they are few and far between.
 First, you can argue that the claim being made by your spouse is not equitable.
 Channel your inner ten years old- this isn't fair that the claim is being considered.
-The judge, you will argue, should consider the totality of the circumstances and not allow the claim to proceed.
+The judge, you will argue, should consider the totality of the circumstances and not allow the lawsuit to proceed.

 What are some of the reimbursement claims in Texas that are not specified in the Texas Family Code?

 The Texas Family Code lays out several possible reimbursement claims that you could pursue in your divorce.
-However, the list is not exhaustive and there are other options that you could pursue.
+However, the list is not exhaustive, and there are other options that you could follow.

 So, if you have a judge who is particularly "open-minded" when considering the facts and circumstances of your case, even a reimbursement claim based on the period before your marriage began can be successfully argued.
-The money you spent before the marriage to build the home benefited the separate property of your spouse (the land).
+The money you spent before the marriage to build the home benefited your spouse's separate property (the land).

 What evidence do you need to come up with to prove a reimbursement claim?

-So far we have talked about what sort of evidence you need to be able to defend a reimbursement claim but we have not yet talked about what you need to successfully win a reimbursement claim.
+So far, we have talked about what evidence you need to defend a reimbursement claim, but we have not yet talked about what you need to win a reimbursement claim successfully.
 Evidence is the foundation of any successfully argued point in a divorce trial.
-To the point, admissible evidence is the true foundation of a successfully argued point.
+To the point, admissible evidence is the proper foundation of a successfully argued point.

-For instance, if you are arguing that you are entitled to a reimbursement (of either your separate estate or the community estate) for improvements to a piece of separate property land owned by your spouse, then you should show what the value of the land was prior to the improvements and what it is now that the improvements have been done.
+For instance, if you are arguing that you are entitled to reimbursement (of either your separate estate or the community estate) for improvements to a piece of separate property land owned by your spouse, then you should show what the value of the land was before the upgrades and what it is now that the improvements have been made.
 Appraisals from the county or private sources should be collected and readied for possible hearsay objections from your ex-spouse.

-The note from the lender- the date the loan was made as well as the terms of the loan are essential.
+The note from the lender- the date the loan was made and the terms of the loan are essential.
 The details of the loan being paid off as far as how long it is expected to take to pay it in full can be testified to by you on the witness stand.
 All principal payments need to be shown to the judge.
-If the loan has been paid then a statement from the lender must be presented in an admissible format.
+If the loan has been paid, then a statement from the lender must be presented in an acceptable format.

 Questions about reimbursement claims?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the content of today's blog post then please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about today's blog post's content, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys are available six days a week to answer your questions.
 We offer free of charge consultations here in our office where you can get direct feedback about your specific circumstances from one of our attorneys.